thosgood/this-weeks-finds/markdown/101-151/week106.md

 Checking these equations is a good exercise for anyone who wants to understand the octonions.

-Now for the cool part: OP^2^ is where it ends!
+Now for the cool part: OP^2 is where it ends!

-We can't define OP^n^ for n greater than 2, because the nonassociativity keeps us from being able to change coordinates a bunch of times and get back where we started!
+We can't define OP^n for n greater than 2, because the nonassociativity keeps us from being able to change coordinates a bunch of times and get back where we started!
 You might hope that we could weasel out of this somehow, but it seems that there is a real sense in which the higher-dimensional octonionic projective spaces don't exist.

-So we have a fascinating situation: an infinite tower of RP^n^'s, an infinite tower of CP^n^'s, an infinite tower of HP^n^'s, but an abortive tower of OP^n^'s going only up to n = 2 and then fizzling out.
+So we have a fascinating situation: an infinite tower of RP^n's, an infinite tower of CP^n's, an infinite tower of HP^n's, but an abortive tower of OP^n's going only up to n = 2 and then fizzling out.
 This means that while all sorts of geometry and group theory relating to the reals, complexes and quaternions fits into infinite systematic patterns, the geometry and group theory relating to the octonions is